splunk/splunk-connect-for-snmp-poller/README.md

 Join the #splunk-connect-for-snmp room in the splunk-usergroups Slack Workspace.
 If you don't yet have an account [sign up](https://docs.splunk.com/Documentation/Community/1.0/community/Chat)

-Please use the GitHub issue tracker to submit bugs or request enhancements: https://github.com/splunk/splunk-connect-for-snmp-poller/issues
+Please use the GitHub issue tracker to submit bugs or request enhancements: [Issue Tracker](https://github.com/splunk/splunk-connect-for-snmp-poller/issues)

 Get involved, try it out, ask questions, contribute filters, and make new friends!